-7.1 Update CLE Configuration Worksheets
+3.5.1 Update CLE Configuration Worksheets

-This procedure assumes that the Prepare the CLE Configuration Worksheets on page 94 procedure has been performed, resulting in a set of CLE configuration worksheets that reside in a work area ready to be edited with site-specific configuration information.
+This procedure assumes that the Prepare the CLE Configuration Worksheets on page 103 procedure has been performed, resulting in a set of CLE configuration worksheets that reside in a work area ready to be edited with site-specific configuration information.

 The Cray XC system stores configuration information used to boot and customize the CLE system in the p0 config set, or if the system is partitioned, in config set p1 for partition p1 and config set p2 for partition p2, and so forth.
 Use these procedures to edit the CLE configuration worksheets to include site-specific configuration data.
 Afterwards, these worksheets will be uploaded to the config set to create or update it.

-When editing configuration worksheets, a general rule is to uncomment all settings that are marked level=basic.
+When editing configuration worksheets, a general rule is to uncomment all settings that are marked level=basic and modify values as needed.
 All settings that remain commented are considered unconfigured.
-Cray recommends not modifying settings that are already uncommented in the original worksheet; those preconfigured settings are needed for proper configuration of the system.
-For more information about editing configuration worksheets and updating config sets, see XC^{TM} Series Configurator User Guide.
+Some settings are already uncommented in the original worksheet; Cray recommends not modifying those preconfigured settings because they are needed for proper configuration of the system.
+For more information about editing configuration worksheets and updating config sets, see XC^{TM} Series Configurator User Guide (S-2560).